dotwaffle/peering101/README.md

 It will not cover:

 * Edge cases.
-* What BGP is, or what iBGP is.
+* What BGP is, or what iBGP/eBGP is.
 * What peering is, or how to peer effectively.
+* Good / Bad networks to peer with.
 * The history of peering.
-* Good / Bad networks to peer with.
+* Peering policies.
 * BGP Path selection.
 * BGP Communities, except with an IXP Route Server if relevant.